ELEMENTARY

 Words of Awareness

 Students were then asked, “What is one word or phrase you can use to describe, advocate, and spread awareness about textile waste?”
-Each student chose a resonant phrase and drew it on their final tote bags.
+Students each chose a phrase that resonated with them and drew it on their final tote bags.
 This transformed the bags into a vehicle of communication.

 Students used the following procedures to turn their tees into functional totes: